 Once you make your list, you can get busy productively working toward your ideal life.

-You can stop wasting time doing things that make you unhappy and concentrate on what does.
+You can stop wasting time doing things that make you unhappy.

 The proper vehicle makes a huge difference in your happiness level, your lack of frustration level and how safe and secure you feel when you drive.